tjmahr/dissertation/docs/92-app-aim1-models.md

 the ranges of the time features.

-Table: (\#tab:poly-feature-range)Ranges of the polynomial time features.
+Table: (\#tab:poly-feature-ranges)Ranges of the polynomial time features.

 Feature                      Min       Max     Range
 ------------------  ------------  --------  --------